jasonblanchard/openapi-typescript-server/README.md

 ```

 Otherwise, thrown errors will propagate up the call stack to your global error handler.
 You can check for `err instanceof NotImplementedError` if you want to handle those with a `501 Not Implemented` status code.

+## Contributing

+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to this project.